Cover photo: Mary Carter

 If cooking is not your thing, pretty much every restaurant in Town of Colonial Beach can fulfill your appetite for seafood.
 Dine waterfront at The Lighthouse, Riverboat on the Potomac, High Tides on the Potomac, Dockside Restaurant and Tiki Bar or Wilkerson’s Seafood Restaurant, known for its plentiful all-you-can-eat seafood buffet.

 Chesapeake Bay Wine Trail

-The eight wineries participating in Chesapeake Bay Wine Trail‘s Spring Oyster Celebration are located across the Northern Neck; the closest is Ingleside Vineyards and Winery, just outside Town of Colonial Beach in Oak Grove, Virginia.
-Next closest is Backyard Vineyard in King George.
+The nine wineries of the Chesapeake Bay Wine Trail join together for the Trail’s Spring and Fall Oyster Celebrations.
+The closest Trail members are Monroe Bay Winery, here in Town, and Ingleside Vineyards and Winery, just outside Town of Colonial Beach in Oak Grove, Virginia.
 General’s Ridge Vineyard and Rivah Vineyard at the Grove are in the middle of the Northern Neck in Hague and Kinsale, respectively.
 At the southern tip of the peninsula are Jacey Vineyards (in Wicomico Church), Good Luck Cellars and Ditchley Cider Works in Kilmarnock, Virginia, and The Dog and Oyster Vineyard located in the Town of Irvington.

 Town of Irvington, Virginia

 On the road south to the Town of Irvington, Virginia, swing by Reedville Fishermen’s Museum, preserving the rich heritage of the fishermen and watermen of Virginia’s Northern Neck and lower Chesapeake Bay.